elite-lang/EliteOld/doc/manual/DesignManual.md

 "/*"   (  [^\*]   |   (\*)* [^\*/]   )*   (\*)*    "*/" ;
 ```

-Returning anything means that lexical analyzer will discard comment statements.
+Returning nothing means that lexical analyzer will discard these statements, mainly for comments.

 Some other important regexs have been listed below: